 To be eligible to apply for the RFP, organizations must be tax-exempt (501 (c) (3) status) or a public agency.
-Eligible institutions may include community-based organizations, community health centers, schools, coalitions, faith-based organizations, and city agencies.
-In addition, organizations must currently serve individuals who live, learn, work or play in or across one or more of the following Massachusetts Gateway Municipalities that have been specifically identified as a high priority for this RFP:
+Eligible institutions may include community-based organizations, community health centers, schools, coalitions, and city agencies.
+In addition, organizations must currently serve individuals who live, learn, work or play in or across one or more of the following Massachusetts communities that have been specifically identified as high priority for this RFP:

+- 1. Haverhill

-- 1. Chelsea - 2.
-Lowell
+- 2. Lynn

+- 3. Quincy